JCYhapon/portfolio/README.md

 ### Nothing to show yet.

-### Will be my next project and will give time to finished and provide all the needs in my applications
+### Will start after the graduation.
+For now look on my old portfolio.